zitoa/Emacs_guide/README.md

 Below, I list the most used Emacs commands:

 C-x C-f     find, open, or create a file
 C-x C-s     save file
 C-x o       move cursor" to another open buffer
 C-x C-d     list directory
 C-x d       start DirEd (Directory Editor)
 C-x b       switch buffer
 C-x C-b     show buffers list
 C-x k       kill buffer
 C-z         suspend buffer
 C-x C-c     close Emacs session
 C-x C-w     write all content in the current buffer to another file
 C-x C-v     find another file and open it
 C-x i       insert content of another file at cursor position
 C-u 'char'  repeat 'char' 4 times at the cursor position
 C-g         quit the the previously typed Emacs command
 C-x u       undo previous action
 C-d         delete a char
 M-d         delete word
 C-k         delete entire line
 M-w         copy selected region
 C-y         paste selected region
 C-a         move cursor to the beginning of line
 C-e         move cursor to the beginning of line
 C-f         forward char
 C-b         backward char
 C-p         previous line
 C-n         next line
 C-v         one page up
 M-v         scroll down one page

-FROM C-Space
+C-k         delete the marked strings or rest of line M-w         delete the marked region
+C-t         transpose two consecutive chars (after placing the cursor on the second char) M-t         transpose the two words (after placing the cursor in the middle of the two words) C-x C-t     transpose two lines (after placing the cursor on the second line) M-u         make all chars in a word uppercase (after placing the cursor at beginning of the word) M-l         make all chars in a word lowercase (after placing the cursor at beginning of the word)

+Windows management

+Online Emacs help & Emacs doctor for frustrated